mortenskoett/itu-devops-group-noname/report/chapters/203_interactions_of_subsystems.md

 A backup can be initiated without the database is taken down, however it is unknown to us how big an impact this operation has on the performance of the database.

 The setup requires that the backup server accepts connections using the SSH key stored on the database server.
-This setup has not been automated.
+Setting up the key on the server has not been automated.

 ---
 [ [prev page](../chapters/202_dependencies.md) | [table of content](../table_of_content.md) | [next page](../chapters/300_process_perspective.md) ]